 Chief Master Sergeants serve as managers and superintendents, advisors, enlisted force managers and provide senior enlisted leadership.
 Following selection, CMSgts are assigned Chief Enlisted Manager (CEM) codes and may fill any managerial-level position and perform all duties not prohibited by law or directive.
 The average service wide active duty time for advancement to the rank of Chief Master Sergeant is more than 22 years.

-Command Chief Master Sergeant (E-9)
+Command Chief Master Sergeant of the Space Force (E-9)

 Command Chief Master Sergeants serve as senior advisors to unit and base commanders.
 CMCs advise the Commander on all enlisted matters, including all issues affecting the command's mission and operations, and the readiness, training, utilization, morale, technical and professional development and quality of life of all enlisted members in the organization.
 Command Chiefs are the functional managers for all SNCOs in their entire command/organization.